-What information and practical skills are necessary to apply the solutions?
+What information and practical skills are necessary to apply the

+solutions?

+How can you test the solutions?

 Solutions derived from the problem-solving method will certainly improve your communication.
 However communication breakdowns will likely still occur once in a while.
 Consider other strategies for the situation you discussed.